AlignedAllocator#

 template<class L, std::size_t alignL, class R, std::size_t alignR>

-inline bool operator==(const AlignedAllocator<L, alignL>&, const AlignedAllocator<R, alignR>&) noexcept#
+constexpr bool operator==(const AlignedAllocator<L, alignL>&, const AlignedAllocator<R, alignR>&) noexcept#

 Returns true.
 The storage allocated by any AlignedAllocator can be deallocated through another one, regardless of template parameters.